-- Level 3 Offenses are handled by the Head of Lower School.

-- Teachers will send the student to the Head

-of Lower School to complete a Take Responsibility Form.
-The student will not return to his or her classroom until this task

-is complete and discussed.
-The form is to be

-signed by a parent and returned the next

-school day.

-- The parents will be contacted by administration and an appropriate consequence will be given.
-These may include detention, suspension, conferencing for disciplinary intervention, devising a Behavioral Action

-Plan, or disciplinary probation.
+- The Head of Lower School handles level 3 Offenses. - Teachers will send the student to the Head of Lower School to complete a Take Responsibility Form.
+The student will not return to their classroom until this task is complete and discussed.
+The form must be signed by a parent and returned the next school day. - The administration will contact the parents, and the administration will give the student an appropriate consequence.
+These may include detention, suspension, conferencing for disciplinary intervention, devising a Behavioral Action Plan, or disciplinary probation.